Darianisak/IoT-Radio-Analyser/README.md

 # IoT-Radio-Analyser

-A Python based script for JSON web scrapping and analytics
+A Python based script for JSON web scraping and analytics.